MSU Texas reports three new COVID-19 cases

-The report, which was updated Tuesday at 4:45 p.m., says the patients are made up of 18 faculty/staff members and 64 students.
-There are currently 24 active student cases and 9 active staff cases.
+The report, which was updated Wednesday after 4 p.m., says the patients are made up of 19 faculty/staff members and 70 students.
+There are currently 28 active student cases and 9 active staff cases.

 MSU Texas coverage: